Background: Belgium and the EU Whistleblowing Directive

 There are also tough sanctions for non-compliance and employers are liable for a prison term of between six months and three years.
 For legal entities, this can result in a fine of between €24,000 and €576,000.
 Non-compliance can take the form of impeding (or trying to impede) a report, the initiation of vexatious proceedings against a whistleblower, retaliation or the violation of confidentiality.

 It has been a long road but Belgium has finally gotten its transposition process over the finish line.
-Late 2022 saw a flurry of activity across Europe as Germany, Greece, Italy and Romania joined Brussels in implementing comprehensive new whistleblower protection legislation.
+Late 2022 saw a flurry of activity across Europe as Greece, Finland and Romania joined Brussels in implementing comprehensive new whistleblower protection legislation.
 Despite the delay, Belgium can be especially proud of its efforts given that they go above and beyond the requirements of the EU Whistleblowing Directive.

 Guide to the Introduction of Whistleblowing Systems